-The independent valuers, who were appointed by the Management, have stated in their report that the property valuations as at 31 December 2020 are subject to "material valuation uncertainty".
+The management estimated for the fair value valuation of the investment property at 31 December 2021 has not significantly changed from the fair value as estimated by the management at 31 December 2020.
+The Group's Management considered that the valuation of the investment property is subject to "material valuation uncertainty".
 This report indicates less certainty and therefore imposes a higher degree of attention on property valuations as a result of the impact of the COVID-19 pandemic.

-At 31 December 2020 and 31 December 2019, the fair value estimates of the investment property were based on valuation techniques which incorporate observable comparable sale prices, where these are available, adjusted to reflect the uniqueness, nature and the size of the properties, and their urban planning characteristics.
-For further information refer to Note 15.
+The assessment of the fair value of the investment property was based on valuation techniques which incorporate observable comparable sale prices, where these are available, adjusted to reflect the uniqueness, nature and the size of the properties, and their urban planning characteristics.
+For further information refer to Note 16.